isonaj/anthonyison.com/source/_posts/so-cloudflare.md

 keywords:
 ---

-I went to a great talk by Troy Hunt in Brisbane a hile ago.
+I went to a great talk by Troy Hunt in Brisbane a while ago.
 Well, it was great at the time.
 It didn't take long before I started to realise that most of the struggles I've had with HTTPS my blog could have actually been side stepped quite nicely by using [Cloudflare](https://www.cloudflare.com/).

 Let me be clear.
 This wasn't the first time I heard of Cloudflare.
 To be honest, I didn't actually know what it was before now though, and Troy has a way of presenting things so that they seem really quite simple.
 Cloudflare seems to provide a service that just puts a bow on hosted services: Free SSL, CDN/caching, DNS, traffic management.
 Cloudflare aim to have an edge within 10ms of every client on the planet.